ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 The previous system made to assess the stamina requirement for maps assumed two fingers per colour, leading to some impressive plays by players like [Ney](https://osu.ppy.sh/users/5991961) on [Mind Vortex - Alive](https://osu.ppy.sh/scores/1873110816) and others on [DJ Sharpnel - StrangeProgram](https://osu.ppy.sh/beatmapsets/5774#taiko/28065) becoming notorious for yielding high-pp scores.

-The [new system](https://github.com/ppy/osu/pull/20558) by [vun](https://osu.ppy.sh/users/6932501) introduces variable finger counts for stamina assessment.
-Mono-colour patterns that last more than 300 ms without a colour change are now considered to have four fingers available.
+The [new system](https://github.com/ppy/osu/pull/20558) by [vun](https://osu.ppy.sh/users/6932501) introduces variable finger counts for stamina assessment. colour patterns that last more than 300 ms without a colour change are now considered to have four fingers available.
 This adjustment significantly nerfs certain maps and converts.

-Additionally, convert-specific nerfs have been removed from difficulty calculations to ensure that converts are weighted fairly against mode-specific maps.
-The changes to finger count availability also ensure that play styles using varying amounts of fingers per colour are fairly represented.
+To further combat TL-Tappong specific mapsets, a change by [Natelytle](https://osu.ppy.sh/users/17607667) introduces a new penalty factor that shows how much of a map's difficulty comes purely from single-hand (mono) patterns.
+For example, DJ Sharpnel - StrangeProgram has a factor of 99%, meaning 99% of its challenge is due to high-BPM, mono patterns.

+**In response to negative feedback regarding the removal of the convert-specific nerfs. these have been reinstated.**

-### Changes to the HDFL bonus in the accuracy component of performance calculation
+### Balancing Changes to performance calculation

 On the performance points side, a change by [-Lawtron-](https://osu.ppy.sh/users/11475208) addresses the bonus applied to memorisation mods on shorter maps.
 The length of the map will no longer affect the base multiplier in the accuracy component of the performance points system.
 However, the cap for HDFL (Hidden + Flashlight) bonuses has been increased to 1.1x for qualifying plays.